 While so many job hunters dive right into filling out and filing applications, the submission process can be daunting.
 A search strategy should alleviate some of those overwhelming feelings.
 Even though it’s an extra step in the process, this one step simplifies all of the rest of them.

 While all job search strategies are different, depending on the job hunter and their field, all successful strategies have some core aspects.
-An exhaustive job search strategy should include the following:

 Here’s why you need one.